railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 locations.
 These locations have been defined by the minimal default data loaded when the database was created.
 You'll use this default structure in this example.

 	#.
 From the :guilabel:`Main Menu` click on :menuselection:`Inventory Control --> Configuration -->
 		Locations` to reach a list view of the locations (not the tree view)

 	#.
 Click on the name of a location, such as \ ``Company``\   to open a descriptive form view.
 Each
-		location has a  *Location type*  and a  *Parent Location* that defines he hierarchical structure.
+		location has a :guilabel:`Location type` and a :guilabel:`Parent Location` that defines he hierarchical structure.
-		An  *Inventory Account* can also be assigned to a location.
+		An :guilabel:`Inventory Account` can also be assigned to a location.

 	#.
 From the :menuselection:`Main Menu` click :menuselection:`Inventory Control --> Configuration
 		--> Warehouses` to view a list of warehouses.

 .. tip:: Valuation of stock